MicrosoftDocs/learn/learn-pr/reactors/numpy-data-science/includes/2-help.md

 From the drop-down menu, you can select any function to run.
 Better still, you can select any function and view the built-in Help documentation for it.
 For example, to view the documentation for the NumPy `add()` function, you can hover over a specific function or click the information icon next to the drop-down list in IntelliSense.

 Try this with a few different functions.
 Remember, these functions are just like the ones you wrote in the introduction to Python module.
-The documentation will help explain what parameters you can (or should) provide to the function, and what output you can expect.
+The documentation will help explain what parameters you can (or should) provide to the function and what output you can expect.

 For more detailed documentation (along with additional tutorials and other resources), visit [www.numpy.org](http://www.numpy.org/?azure-portal=true).